There are a number of subjects such as Medicine, Dentistry, Nursing, Education, Music and Art and Design that require you to have an Interview.

 Prepare your own questions in advance - At the end of most interviews you will be given a chance to ask questions of your own.
 Make sure you have prepared questions of your own as this will show that you are engaged in the course as well as interested in the university.
 It is best to have a mixture of questions about the course as well as the university.

 Organise a mock interview - Taking part in a practice interview will help you to familiarise yourself with the experience.
 Your mock interviewer could be a teacher or someone who has some knowledge of your subject but should not be someone who knows you well.

 Remember to relax – You have earned this interview based on merit, so with proper preparation and honest answers, there’s nothing to worry about.

 You can also chat with our staff directly every Wednesday from 2 pm - 4 pm and periodically throughout the working week.

 Alternatively, chat with our current students who will be able to share this information with you and any other course-related queries.

 At the University of Bolton, we understand our students have different requirements and pride ourselves on the positive and supportive learning environment we provide.
-Being voted No. 1 for Student Satisfaction for the past three years (Complete University Guide, North West) is a testament to our approach.
+Being voted No. 1 for Student Satisfaction for the past five years (Complete University Guide, North West) is a testament to our approach.